 Admiral Lord Nelson School will ensure that there are effective safeguarding systems in place for students and staff to report any concerns that may arise.
 If the incident is of a safeguarding nature this incident should be reported directly to the DSL and logged on CPOMS.
-If the matter is not considered a safeguarding issue, it should be reported to the Head of House and Line Manager using PARS or current MIS system.
+If the matter is not considered a safeguarding issue, it should be reported to the Head of House and Line Manager on MIS.